Golf ball: Aerodynamics

 When a golf ball is hit, the impact, which lasts less than a millisecond, determines the ball's velocity, launch angle and spin rate, all of which influence its trajectory and its behavior when it hits the ground.

-A ball moving through air experiences two major aerodynamic forces, lift and drag.
+A ball moving through air experiences two major aerodynamic forces: lift, and drag.
 Dimpled balls fly farther than non-dimpled balls due to the combination of these two effects.

 First, the dimples on the surface of a golf ball cause the boundary layer on the upstream side of the ball to transition from laminar to turbulent.
 The turbulent boundary layer is able to remain attached to the surface of the ball much longer than a laminar boundary with fewer eddies and so creates a narrower low-pressure wake and hence less pressure drag.
 The reduction in pressure drag causes the ball to travel further.

 Second, backspin generates lift by deforming the airflow around the ball, in a similar manner to an airplane wing.
 This is called the Magnus effect.
 The dimples on a golf ball deform the air around the ball quickly causing a turbulent airflow that results in more Magnus lift than a smooth ball would experience.

 Backspin is imparted in almost every shot due to the golf club's loft (i.e., angle between the clubface and a vertical plane).
 A backspinning ball experiences an upward lift force which makes it fly higher and longer than a ball without spin.

-Curvature of the ball flight occurs when the clubface is not aligned perpendicularly to the club direction at impact, leading to an angled spin axis that causes the ball curve to one side or the other based on difference between the face angle and swing path at impact.
+Curvature of the ball flight occurs when the clubface is not aligned perpendicularly to the club direction at impact, leading to an angled spin axis that causes the ball to curve to one side or the other based on difference between the face angle and swing path at impact.
 Because the ball's spin during flight is angled, and because of the Magnus effect, the ball will take on a curved path during its flight.
 Some dimple designs claim to reduce the sidespin effects to provide a straighter ball flight.

 Other effects can change the flight behaviour of the ball.
-Factors such as dynamic lie (The angle of the shaft at impact relative to the ground and its manufactured neutral angle), strike location if the player is using a wood due to the curved face, and external factors such as wind and debris.
+Factors such as dynamic lie (the angle of the shaft at impact relative to the ground and its manufactured neutral angle), strike location if the player is using a wood due to the curved face, and external factors such as wind and debris.

 To keep the aerodynamics optimal, the golf ball needs to be clean, including all dimples.
 Thus, it is advisable that golfers wash their balls whenever permissible by the rules of golf.
 Golfers can wash their balls manually using a wet towel or using a ball washer of some type.